audiotape playback perfected

 Why build tape machines that don’t record?

-1. To obtain the highest possible audio quality in playback
+2. To obtain the highest audio quality in playback

 What makes a reproducer the highest quality platform for playback?

-Audible benefits of a single-head tape transport architecture originate from reduced high-band flutter and far better speed, tension and guidance control inside the headblock.
-We have a white paper discussing the many technical benefits of the ultra-high-quality ATAE Model One and Model Two professional-grade reproducers.
+We have a white paper discussing the technical and audible benefits of the ATAE Model One and Model Two professional-grade reproducers.

 Single-head?
 I need multiple playback heads to accommodate different formats.

-The correct way to meet this need is by having interchangeable headblocks.
-The cost-saving practice of mounting multiple read (playback) heads in the same headblock is misguided, as it destroys many benefits of a reproducer.
+The only correct way to meet this need is by having interchangeable headblocks.
+Mounting multiple playback (read) heads in the same headblock is misguided, as it destroys most benefits of a reproducer.

-ATAE reproducers employ our own developed, quick-change, high-precision, ultra-low-flutter SHRO headblocks.
-The machine bases include a headblock storage drawer.
+ATAE reproducers use our own developed, quick-change, high-precision, ultra-low-flutter SHRO headblocks.
+Our machine bases include a headblock storage drawer.

 What is SHRO?

-SHRO is Single-Head, Read-Only, describing a headblock architecture found on any reproducer designed for delivering both highest audio quality and lowest tape wear.
+SHRO is Single-Head Read-Only, a headblock architecture found on any reproducer designed for delivering both highest audio quality and lowest tape wear.

 Did ATAE invent SHRO?

-No, we simply were the first to give it that name.
+No, we simply were the first to give it that name twenty-five years ago.

 Who invented the reproducer?

-By the late 1960s, several of the world’s leading manufacturers of professional audio recorders had independently discovered that playback on any three-head recorder-reproducer would be inherently compromised and that highest quality playback could only be realized on a single-head platform.
+All we know is that by the late 1960s, several of the world’s leading manufacturers of professional audio recorders had independently discovered that playback on any two or three-head recorder-reproducer would be inherently compromised and that highest quality playback could only be realized on a single-head platform.

 If reproducers are the superior platform for tape playback, why aren’t they popular?

 In the 1950s though the 1980s (the analog recording era), people didn’t want them.
 At that time, over ninety-five percent of professional recorder-reproducers were sold into the broadcast and motion picture industries.
+Those primary market users found the playback quality of the better machines acceptable and thus saw a separate dedicated playback platform unnecessary.
+This lack of demand led manufacturers to abandon efforts to develop professional-grade, stand-alone reproducers.
 (Music recording studios accounted for less than five percent of the market.)
-Those primary market users found the playback quality of the better machines acceptable and thus saw a separate dedicated playback platform unnecessary.
-This lack of demand led manufacturers to abandon efforts to develop and market professional-grade, stand-alone reproducers.

 An exception was for the tape-based broadcast program automation systems of the 1960s and 1970s, where thousands of lower-cost reproducers were manufactured specifically for that application.